kylermurphy/astr288p_2018/lectures/Lecture1.md

 you should be able to see this doucment!

 This **Lecture1.md** file is the file you are reading now.
 Most humans can read it, but it does read a little nicer once it has been formatted by a web browser, instead of straight to the terminal!
-Or you can read it directly on github on https://github.com/kylermurphy/astr288p_2018/blob/master/lectures/Lecture1.md
+Or you can read it directly on github at https://github.com/kylermurphy/astr288p_2018/blob/master/lectures/Lecture1.md

 ````